The Power of Love (Jennifer Rush song): Commercial performance

-Dion's version of The Power of Love became the best-selling single by a female artist of 1994 in the United States, and 8th best-selling overall, selling 900,000 copies.
-It became Dion's first US number-one song, topping the Billboard Hot 100 for four weeks in February 1994.
-It also topped the Cash Box Top 100 and became her first Australian chart topper and her second number-one single in Canada.
-The song also topped the adult contemporary charts in the United States and Canada.
-In the rest of the world, "The Power of Love" reached the top ten in France, United Kingdom, Belgium, Sweden and New Zealand.
-It was certified 2x Platinum in Canada, Platinum in the United States (selling 1.5 million copies), Australia, New Zealand, and the UK, and Gold in France and Denmark.
+Dion's version became the best-selling single by a female artist in the United States in 1994, and the eighth best-selling single overall that year, with sales of 900,000 copies.
+It was her first US number one hit, topping the Billboard Hot 100 for four weeks in February 1994.
+The single also reached number one on the Cash Box Top 100 and became her first Australian chart-topper and second Canadian chart-topper.
+It also led the adult contemporary charts in both the United States and Canada.

-Accolades
+Internationally, "The Power of Love" reached the top 10 in France, the United Kingdom, Belgium, Sweden, and New Zealand.
+It earned multiple certifications, including double platinum in Canada and platinum in the United States (with 1.5 million copies sold), Australia, New Zealand, and the United Kingdom, as well as gold in France and Denmark.

-"The Power of Love" won the ASCAP Pop Award for Most Performed Song in the United States.
-Dion was also nominated for the Grammy Award for Best Female Pop Vocal Performance, the American Music Award for Favorite Pop/Rock Single, two Billboard Music Awards for Hot 100 Single of the Year and Hot Adult Contemporary Single of the Year, and for the Juno Award for Single of the Year.
-David Foster was also nominated for the Juno Award for Producer of the Year for Dion's version.
+Music video

-Promotion and live performances
+A music video for "The Power of Love" was directed by American director, photographer, and designer Randee St. Nicholas, showing Dion performing the song in various locations inside an elegant apartment.
+It includes scenes of Dion singing while lying on a bed, sitting by a fireplace, standing before a rose‑patterned wall, or looking out from behind a window.
+The video received heavy rotation on major music video networks and programs.

-A music video for the Celine Dion version was directed by American director, photographer and designer Randee St. Nicholas, depicting Dion performing the song at different places inside a luxurious apartment.
-It features scenes of Dion performing in a bed or sitting in a chair by a fireplace.
-Other scenes shows her standing in front of a wall with a rose wallpaper or behind a window.
-The video received heavy rotation on many music video networks and programs.
+Live performances

-Dion included the song in many of her tour performances.
-"The Power of Love" is included on many of her live albums.
-It is also featured on several of her greatest hits collections such as All the Way...
-A Decade of Song (1999), Complete Best (2008), My Love: Essential Collection (2008) and The Best of Celine Dion & David Foster (2012).
-Live performances are included on À l'Olympia (album), Live à Paris (album), Live à Paris (video), Au cœur du stade (video), Live in Las Vegas: A New Day... (video), Taking Chances World Tour: The Concert (album/video), and Céline une seule fois / Live 2013 (album/video).
-She also performed the song at the American Music Awards of 1995 and her CBS television special That's Just the Woman in Me on February 15, 2008.
+Dion performed "The Power of Love" extensively on tour, and the song appears on many of her live albums.
+It is also included on several of her greatest hits compilations, such as All the Way...
+A Decade of Song (1999), Complete Best (2008), My Love: Essential Collection (2008), and The Best of Celine Dion & David Foster (2012).
+Live versions are featured on À l'Olympia, Live à Paris (album and video), Au cœur du stade, Live in Las Vegas: A New Day..., Taking Chances World Tour: The Concert, and Céline une seule fois / Live 2013.
+She also performed the song at the American Music Awards of 1995 and during her CBS television special That's Just the Woman in Me on February 15, 2008.